Location: Caraun Point

 Room and Board Arrangements:

 Self-catering accommodation (sharing) in modern, fully equipped Accommodation Block with everything supplied except food.
-Accommodation is located right beside Folklife Centre in Dooagh Village.
+Accommodation is located in our Accommodation Block next door to Folklife Centre in Dooagh Village.

 3, 6, 9 Semester Hours/ 6, 12, 18, ECTS